Great university experience

 Graduation ceremonies for students based at the Canterbury campus take place in the world famous Canterbury Cathedral.

-Sited adjacent to Chatham's Historic Dockyard in Medway, the recently developed campus lies in the historic capital of maritime Kent with an exciting mix of historic Grade II listed buildings and purpose built modern architecture.
-New high-quality student accommodation is available close to campus as well as an on-campus sports centre, retail outlets, bars and cafés.
+Next to Chatham's Historic Dockyard, the Medway campus is an exciting mix of historic Grade II listed buildings and purpose built modern architecture.
+High-quality student accommodation is available close to campus as well as a close by sports centre, retail outlets, bars and cafés.
 It has excellent road and rail links to London, London airports and cross channel routes.

 Graduation ceremonies for students based at the Medway campus take place in historic Rochester Cathedral.